ldeso/hugo-flex/README.md

 ## Dynamically embedded CSS and JS

-To embed additional CSS and JS with custom shortcodes, they must be loaded as resources by Hugo and added to the `.Scratch` variable.
+To embed additional CSS and JS in custom shortcodes, they must be loaded as resources by Hugo and added to the `.Scratch` variable.
 As a result, they will be loaded in pages where the shortcodes are used.

 For instance, from within a shortcode template: